Cayce, South Carolina: Bus system

-Public transportation in Cayce is provided by the COMET, or officially the Central Midlands Regional Transit Authority (CMRTA).
+Public transportation in Cayce is provided by the COMET, or officially the Central Midlands Regional Transit Authority.
 The bus system has several routes in Cayce and is the main public transit system for the greater Columbia area.

 Columbia Metropolitan Airport

-The Columbia Metropolitan Airport (IATA:CAE) serves as the main airport system for the greater Columbia area, and is just west of the Cayce city limits.
+The Columbia Metropolitan Airport (IATA:CAE) serves as the main airport for the greater Columbia area, and is just west of the Cayce city limits.
 In 2018, the airport served 1,197,603 passengers with 12,324 flights.
 The airport is the regional hub for UPS Airlines, transporting 136.7 million pounds of freight/mail in 2018.
-The airport was originally named "Lexington County Airport" and during World War II trained pilots for B-25 Mitchell crews.
+The airport was originally named Lexington County Airport, and during World War II trained pilots for B-25 Mitchell crews.